cloudmesh-community/fa18-516-03/project-report/report.md

 can be purchased for around $35 USD and a large cluster can therefore be built with minimal investment.
 In this project I improved the existing support for the `cm-burn` tool to setup an SD card for the Pi and also installed and ran experiments on Kubernetes on the Raspberry Pi.
+I also created a new set of tools to help setup a Raspberry Pi for use in cluster computing.

 ## Introduction